Waterfalls – Fun Facts

 Most waterfalls are formed from a process called erosion, when natural forces like water or wind wear away the earth over time.

-As a stream flows, it carries sediment along with it.
-Sediment is usually made up of sand, dirt, pebbles, and pieces of larger rocks.
 The sediment rubs along the stream bed, which is made of both soft rock and hard rock, and wears it away over time.

 The soft rock, like limestone or sandstone, erodes much more quickly, leaving only hard rock like granite.
 The granite that remains when the soft rock is worn away creates cliffs and ledges.
 Now you have a waterfall!